MichaelCurrin/learn-to-code/Scripting languages/Python/tutorials/rounding.md

 ## Dangers when rounding

 Certain decimal fractions cannot be stored accurately in binary so approximations are used.
-These usually don't matter, but can lead to unexpected results sometimes when doing operations or rounding.
+These usually don't matter, but can lead to unexpected results when doing arithmetic or rounding.
+This can make a difference when doing a report (e.g. what was the conversation rate?) or when you set an exact condition in your control flow that will never be met.

 Addition: